Finding the best paint for kitchen cabinets is the first step towards totally transforming your kitchen.

 - Shop GoodHome Flat Matt Furniture Paint here

-How to buy the best kitchen cupboard paint
+How to choose the best paint for kitchen cabinets

 Undoubtedly, the most exciting bit to decide on is the colour you’re going to paint your cupboards – is barely-there Scandi-inspired soft grey more your speed, or do you dare to go for one of the season’s deep inky shades?
 If you’re not sure where to start, take a look at our kitchen paint ideas.

-However, arguably the most important bit is the formula.
+However, arguably the most important bit of the best paint for kitchen cabinets is the formula.
 Finish can have almost as big an effect on your overall kitchen aesthetic as colour, and eggshell and gloss have long been prized in tricky spaces like kitchens for their smooth sheen and wipe-clean finish, however even some of our satin picks are tougher than they look.
 Our top tip?
 A mid to soft sheen will look more contemporary than anything glossy, and will give your kitchen an instant update.